 Importing wines from off the beaten track, Wanderlust Wine offers a curated portfolio from sustainable producers, which champion organically farmed, organic or biodynamic processes.
-With over 60 vegan friendly wines available, we spoke with founder and buyer of Wanderlust Wine, Richard Ellison on this increasingly popular topic and also asked for his top recommendations.
+With a variety of vegan friendly wines available, we spoke with founder and buyer of Wanderlust Wine, Richard Ellison on this increasingly popular topic and also asked for his top recommendations.

 What is the definition of vegan wine?

 Vegan wine is simply wine that is produced without using any animal product.
 While this may sound strange, it is not unusual for gelatine, fish bones, egg whites and milk protein to be used to filter wine for greater clarity.
 For the growing population of vegans, wine can be a confusing area to navigate without comprising their chosen diet.

 Are organic wines always vegan?

 Not necessarily as for wine to be vegan friendly it must not use any animal products in its production.
 Organically certified wines on the other hand have to follow a certain protocol to not use synthetically derived substances.
 Gelatine for example is not synthetically produced, which is why you will find non vegan wines that are organic.
 The two are separate standards.

 Do you think there is any compromise of taste with vegan wines?